CloudBindle/bindle/README.md

 ## Logging

-Every node launched by launch_cluster.pl has it's own log file that you can view (or watch during cluster building).
-Take a look inside the directory specified in the --working-dir option.
-There you should see a .log file for each server being launched (for a cluster) or just master.log if you launched a node.
+Every node launched by launch\_cluster.pl has its own log file that you can view (or watch during cluster building).
+Take a look inside the directory specified in the config\_block in your config file.
+There you should see a .log file for each server being launched (for a cluster) or just master.log if you launched one node.
 You can use "tail -f <logname>" to watch the progress of building your VMs.

 ### Re-provisioning VMs